Zimbabwe bans some cattle movement over foot and mouth

 Foot and mouth is a highly contagious and often fatal disease that affects domestic livestock such as cattle, pigs, goats and sheep and can be transmitted from wild buffalo.

-Deputy agriculture minister Paddy Zhanda told Reuters the government was vaccinating all cattle in the affected and neighboring areas.
+Deputy agriculture minister Paddy Zhanda told Reuters the government was vaccinating all cattle in the affected and neighbouring areas.

 "We have then created a buffer zone where we want to restrict the movement of the outbreak into new areas," Zhanda said.